AmanGupta677/node-docker/README.md

  - Java (JDK)
  - Postman (For using APIs)
  - Docker Desktop
+ - minikube (Running on local device in docker desktop)

 ### Run the below commands to install Java and Jenkins on the EC2 server
 ***